-In my grooming process, as I got better as a basketball player the great players and great coaches, like Claude Gross, Paul Ward and John Wooden, that taught me invaluable lessons and disciplines which were stressed throughout my career.
-They told me to play hard every moment I was on the court.
-Study the science of the fundamentals of the game of basketball.
-Know the history of those who had played the game before me, because there was much I could learn and appreciate from them.
-Finally, the essence of basketball was to love the game, be the best you can be, play team ball and play to win championships!
+I am very fortunate to have been in the company of great players and coaches like Claude Gross, Paul Ward, and John Wooden, that taught me invaluable lessons and disciplines which were stressed throughout my career.
+They told me to play hard every moment I was on the court, study the science of the fundamentals of the game, learn the history of those that played the game before me, and most important – love the game, be the best you can be, play as a team and play to win championships!
 It is a huge accomplishment for me to be able to say, I did all of it!